william-wall/AutoReview-MEVN-frontend/README.md

 Extensive testing of authenticated versus un-authenticated, navigation drawer + navigation bar only having certain elements before and after authentication.

-Security testing of routes, each route to application feature tested for restricted access before authentication.
+Security testing of routes, each route to application feature tested for restricted access before authentication i.e. auth guard on index/router routes.

 Verification of displayed error messages from application when incorrect password/usernames entered.

+Fuzzy Custom searching based on user input and the edit/delete based on that input.

 ## Appendix.